-Terms Definitions Initiation channel According to the different services and means of payment, the notion of initiation channel corresponds: - For card, to the channel of use of the card: payment at point-of-sale, withdrawal, remote payment, contactless payment, enlistment in e-wallets or mobile payment solutions; - For transfer, to the reception channel of the transfer order: desk, online banking, teletransmission solution; - For direct debit, to the reception channel of the direct debit order; - For cheque, to the channel of cheque deposit: mail, machine - For services of information on accounts and of payment initiation, to the External fraud connection mean: website, mobile application, dedicated protocol In the field of means of payment, misappropriation of them, by acts of third parties, for the benefit of an illegitimate beneficiary.
-Internal fraud In the field of means of payment, misappropriation of them, by acts of third parties involving at least a member of the company, for the benefit of an illegitimate beneficiary.
-Gross fraud Within the meaning of the statistical collection "Inventory of fraud on non-cash means of payment" of the Banque de France, gross fraud corresponds to the nominal amount of payment transactions authorised which are subject to an ex post rejection for fraud reason.
-Therefore, it does not take into account assets which could have been collected after the processing of litigation.
+Terms Definitions Initiation channel According to the different services and means of payment, the notion of initiation channel corresponds: - For card, to the channel of use of the card: payment at point-of-sale, withdrawal, remote payment, contactless payment, enlistment in e-wallets or mobile payment solutions; - For transfer, to the reception channel of the transfer order: desk, online banking, teletransmission solution; - For direct debit, to the reception channel of the direct debit order; - For cheque, to the channel of cheque deposit: mail, machine - For services of information on accounts and of payment initiation, to the means of connection: website, mobile application, dedicated protocol External fraud In the field of means of payment, misappropriation of them, by acts of third parties, for the benefit of an illegitimate beneficiary.
+Internal fraud In the field of means of payment, misappropriation of them, by acts of third parties involving at least one member of the company, for the benefit of an illegitimate beneficiary.
+Gross fraud Within the meaning of the statistical collection on "Inventory of fraud on non-cash means of payment" by the Banque de France, gross fraud corresponds to the nominal amount of payment transactions authorised which are subject to an ex post rejection due to fraud.
+Therefore, it does not take into account assets which have been recovered after the litigation is processed.
 Gross risk Risks likely to affect the proper functioning and security of means of payment, before the institution takes into account procedures and measures to manage them.
-Residual risk Risk persisting before taking into account coverage measures.
+Residual risk Risk persisting after taking into account coverage measures.
 Coverage measures All actions implemented by the institution in order to better manage its risks, by reducing their impact as well as their frequency of occurrence.

-I - PRESENTATION OF MEANS AND SERVICES OF PAYMENT AND RISKS OF FRAUD THE INSTITUTION IS EXPOSED TO a.
-Description of products and services
+I - PRESENTATION OF MEANS AND SERVICES OF PAYMENT AND RISKS OF FRAUD THE INSTITUTION IS EXPOSED TO